1974 Pittsburgh Steelers season

 The 1974 Pittsburgh Steelers season was the franchise's 42nd in the National Football League (NFL).
 They improved to a 10–3–1 regular-season record, won the AFC Central division title, sending them to the playoffs for the third consecutive season, and won a Super Bowl championship, the first league title in Steelers' history.
 This was the first of six consecutive AFC Central division titles for the Steelers, and the first of four Super Bowl championships in the same time period.

 The Steelers also made history by playing in the NFL's first-ever regular season overtime game, the league having introduced a 15-minute sudden-death period to break ties.
 Their Week 2 contest against the Denver Broncos nevertheless ended in a 35–35 tie.
 As of 2023 no other team has ever won the Super Bowl after recording a tie in the overtime era.

 On March 9, 2007, NFL Network aired an episode of America's Game: The Super Bowl Champions that covered the 1974 Pittsburgh Steelers, with team commentary from Franco Harris, Joe Greene, and Andy Russell, and narrated by Ed Harris.

 Offseason

 NFL draft

 During the offseason, the Steelers held their training camp in St. Vincent College in Latrobe, Pennsylvania.

 During the 1974 NFL draft, the Pittsburgh Steelers would draft WR Lynn Swann in Round 1, LB Jack Lambert in Round 2, WR John Stallworth in Round 4, and C Mike Webster in Round 5, and they also signed S Donnie Shell as an undrafted free agent.
 All five would later be inducted into the Pro Football Hall of Fame.
-As of 2014, the 1974 Steelers are the only team in NFL history to select four Hall of Fame players in one single draft.
+As of 2025, the 1974 Steelers are the only team in NFL history to select four Hall of Fame players in one single draft and acquire five in a single rookie class.